Yonatanembiza/PH-Project-RESTful-API/README.md

         Purpose: Logs the user out by removing the authentication token from local storage and redirects them to the login page.
         Display Condition: Visible only if the user is logged in (*ngIf="isLoggedIn()").
 This allows authenticated users to log out of their account.

+For DB, you can use the included database (it has around 99 entries)